 Software companies have figured out that instead of making customers pay for the upgraded program every year, they could just offer a subscription.
 You pay a monthly or annual fee, and the upgrades are technically free.
 This ensures you always have the latest version and takes the guesswork out of your software purchases.

 One of the best characteristics of these services is the low barriers to entry, where there are not a ton of upfront costs associated with the product or technology.
 This makes it ideal for small businesses and consumers.

 Although the upfront cost is minimal, it usually offers great scalability too.
 You can start out with a smaller subscription and as you grow you can upgrade to a higher-level plan or product.
 It also allows you to use the service from wherever you are, at home or in the office.

-To help you navigate this new world of everything as a service, we’ll run down the most common services you will run into.
+To help you navigate this new world of everything as a service, we’ve compiled a list of the most common services,

 While there are more “as a service” models, these are the ones currently gaining traction in today’s business world.
 As their success continues, we are sure that more businesses will figure out how to make the model work for them as well.

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.